joekariuki/offerGPT/README.md

 3. Users can interact with an AI chat assistant to refine and update the offer

+4. Users can upload documents (PDF, DOCX, TXT, HTML, or MD files up to 5MB) to automatically extract information and generate or update offers.
+The AI analyzes the uploaded files and populates the offer with relevant details from the documents.

-4. Offers can be edited, saved and managed through an intuitive interface
+5. Offers can be edited, saved and managed through an intuitive interface

-5. Offers can be exported as a PDF or copied as markdown text
+6. Offers can be exported as a PDF or copied as markdown text

-6. Users can view all their offers in a centralized dashboard
+7. Users can view all their offers in a centralized dashboard

 ## Cloning & running